Covenant (religion)

 In religion, a covenant is a formal alliance or agreement made by God with a religious community or with humanity in general.
 The concept, central to the Abrahamic religions, is derived from the biblical covenants, notably from the Abrahamic covenant.
-Christianity asserts that God made an additional covenant through Jesus Christ, called the "new covenant".
+Christianity asserts that God made an additional covenant through Jesus Christ, called the "New Covenant".

 A covenant in its most general sense and historical sense, is a solemn promise to engage in or refrain from a specified action.
 A covenant is a type of agreement analogous to a contractual condition.
 The covenantor makes a promise to a covenantee to do (affirmative covenant) or not do some action (negative covenant).

 Biblical

 Covenant is the customary word used to translate the Hebrew word berith.
+A covenant denotes a relationship of oaths and promises, which involves reciprocal, yet not necessarily equal, commitments.
 It is used in the Masoretic Text 264 times.
 The equivalent word in the Septuagint and the Greek New Testament is διαθήκη, diatheke.